-A swiftlock floor is a very practical floor that can give a room a warm and neat atmosphere.
+A swiftlock flooring is a very practical flooring that can give a room a warm and neat atmosphere.
 They are made to look like hardwood floors, but are easier to install and not as expensive.
 You don’t need glue or nails, the floor can just be installed by yourself on top of the existing floor.

 Choosing the right floor

-There is a lot of choice in swiftlock flooring these days.
-There is the traditional swiftlock laminate flooring, with different types of wood designs on it, but there is also colored or white washed floors available.
+There is a lot of choice in floorings these days.
+There is the traditional laminate flooring, with different types of wood designs on it, but there is also colored or white washed floors available.
 Have a good look at different collections and make sure you get a good idea of what the floor might look like in your own house.
-In some home improvement stores flooring is installed on a large surface to give you a realistic view of the flooring in a whole room.
+In some home improvement stores floorings are installed on a large surface to give you a realistic view of the flooring in a whole room.

 - When the floor will be installed over concrete, a sub-floor has to be installed first.